elamont174/cats-coffee-covers/README.md

 - Users can create their own profile where they can share what they are currently reading, what their favourite coffee is and the name of their pet.
 - Users can also leave reviews of books that they have recently read with an accompanying photo.
 - When exploring the site, users can like other members reviews to show their appreciation.
+- The deployed site can be found [here](https://cats-coffee-covers-ef0ac9a164ac.herokuapp.com/).

 ### Target Audience
 - The target audience is adults who like cats, books and coffee!